Xerozzz/aws/README.md

 # aws
 A repo of AWS scripts, blogs and guides that I created for my reference.
 Feel free to use them!
+(Kinda inactive for a long while already, might add my newer resources soon)

 ## Scripts
 | Name  | Type | Service | Last Revised  |